Like all people approaching retirement age, Frank Gore is moving to Florida.

 The 34 year-old has decided to play in his 14th(!)
 NFL season, and he joins his hometown Miami Dolphins on a one-year contract.
 Gore brings plenty of experience to the team, as he’ll likely appear in his 200th game during the 2018 season (he has appeared in 196 to this point).

 At the time of writing, Frank Gore will be the de facto backup to Kenyan Drake.
-It’s almost certain that the Dolphins will try to add to the RB position through Free Agency and the draft, but RB is far from their only need.
+The Dolphins also added Kalen Ballage in the draft.
 Time will tell how the land will settle for Gore, but for now, let’s take a look at his situation and what he will bring to the Dolphins and fantasy owners.